 Dog sitting is sometimes offered as an ongoing service to ensure that dogs get frequent exercise and care while owners are busy.
-Dog sitters can make multiple visits to the home each day or can stay overnight with the dog at a client’s home.
+Dog sitters can make multiple visits to the home each day, or they can stay overnight with the dog at a client’s home.

 Executive Pet Service in Cleveland, Ohio, offers the following tiered pricing, which includes water, feeding, medication administration, playtime, walks and cuddling as desired:

-10-minute express (best for quick feeding and potty breaks): $12.50
+- 10-minute express (best for quick feeding and potty breaks): $12.50

-20- to 30-minute visit: $18
+- 20- to 30-minute visit: $18

 - 30- to 45-minute visit: $25

 - 45- to 60-minute visit: $32

 Pet sitters can also stay overnight in a client’s home.
 Having the pet sitter stay overnight increases the cost for services because the client is paying for the sitter’s exclusive time.
 Overnight visits include all the basic care and exercise that dog-sitting visits include.

 - Executive Pet Service: $85 for up to nine hours